 Round laces are a practical option for many everyday, hiking, and work boots.
 Waxed laces are a strong choice for leather boots and styles that call for a cleaner, smarter finish.
 Purpose-made boot laces are often the best option where durability matters most.

-Because boots put more stress on laces than ordinary shoes do, it is important to choose laces that suit both the length and the job the boot needs to do.
+Because boots place more stress on laces than ordinary shoes, it is important to choose laces that suit both the length and the demands of the boot.

 When to Choose a Longer Boot Lace